Feyerabend/ABC80/abc802/README.md

  *Randomness:*
  "The measure of randomness should also be as close to zero as possible.
    Anything under 10 is quite good.
 Values between 10 and 20 are acceptable.", p.260.
-   *So ABC802 should be 'acceptable' concerning the randomness.*
+   So ABC802 should be *acceptable* concerning the randomness overall.

  *Accuracy:*
  "The measure of accuracy should be as close to zero as possible. [...]
    A value of 0.001 is about the norm.
 Anything larger than that (0.18, for example) is poor, while smaller values (0.00000021, for example) is very good.", p.260.
-   *ABC802 should therefore judged to be quite good when using DOUBLE.*
+   ABC802 should therefore judged to be *more than very good* when using DOUBLE.
+   When using SINGLE ..

 [^ahl]: David H. Ahl, "Benchmark Comparison Test", Creative Computing, Nov.
 1983. pp. 259–260,